NgoQuangPhuc273/OSCAR-Prediction-Data-Project/README.md

 1. Run extract_main.py to extract data.

-2. Do not run this new version of merging.py and go the next step.
+2. Do not run this new version of merging.py and go the next step!

-3. Run implement_random_forest.py to execute the program and see some first results.
+3. Run implement_random_forest.py to execute the program and see some first results (important metrics ranking).

 ## V. Future Work: